Blogs

 #If you make any change during runtime, this will save the running config to permanent settings.

-firewall-cmd –runtime-to-permanent
+firewall-cmd --runtime-to-permanent

 #Remember to reload firewalld to activate new rules.

-firewall-cmd –reload
+firewall-cmd --reload

 To check which ports are open and if there are any live sessions connecting to those ports, you can run the command “ss -lna”.
 The output will show any listening ports and established connections.
-Below is a screenshot that shows my server is listening on TCP port 22 (SSH) on the internet with an active session from an IP address that ends in 236.
+Below is a screenshot that shows our server is listening on TCP port 22 (SSH) on the internet with an active session from an IP address that ends in 236.
 If you want more details, including the process name and PID for each row, you can run the command “ss -lnap”.”

-3. Ensure all software is up-to-date
+3. Ensure all software is up to date

 It’s crucial to keep all software, including the operating system, applications, and plugins, updated to the latest version to patch any vulnerabilities.